Skip to main content

 // Similar to writing ImageSprite<Id+auto123>(...)

-// where `auto123` is an example of what an automatically-generated ID
+// where `auto123` is an example of an implicit ID

 ImageSprite(image="spiral.svg", radius=)